tylerhwang333-glitch/berkeleyai-2026/README.md

             └───────────┬──────────────┘
                         ▼
               ┌──────────────────┐
-              │      Coach       │   Writes the coaching report │ (Claude or local │   and practice drills │    fallback)     │
+              │      Coach       │   Writes the coaching summary │ (Claude or local │   and practice drills │    fallback)     │
               └────────┬─────────┘